sindhuOsisoft/OCS-Docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/pi-to-ocs-data-transfers/confirm-data-retrieval.md

 # Confirm data retrieval

-To confirm that SDS streams have been created and your data has being transferred, you can view information about these streams on the **Sequential Data Store** page in the OCS portal.
+To confirm that SDS streams have been created and your data has being transferred, you can view information about these streams on the **Sequential Data Store** page in the portal.

-1. Log on to the [OCS portal](https://cloud.osisoft.com/).

 1. Click the ![](../..\images\waffle-button.png) button, then click **Data Management > Sequential Data Store**.